 78% of startups fail, but you won’t!

 Many startups fail that goes up to 90% in some countries (in India and USA), but the average worldwide startup failure rate is about 78%.
 You know, it’s quite a desperate figure.
 But you don’t need to be worried.
-You’ll succeed for sure if you are or will aware of the facts why new businesses fail.
+You’ll succeed for sure if you are, or you will be aware of the facts why new businesses fail.

-When you start googling on startup failure, you’ll find hundreds of blog posts on the same topic – almost all are similar.
-They all have same or similar lists of reasons to tell you why most companies fail.
-And also they provide similar solutions for you so that you can run your business successfully.
+When you commence googling on startup failure, you’ll find hundreds of blog posts on the same topic – almost all are similar.
+They all have identical lists of reasons to tell you why most companies fail.
+And also they provide, similar solutions to you to run your business successfully.
 Let me reproduce the list here: